Best Phone Mount for Sony Xperia 1 VI

 | Material | Anodized Aluminum |

-- Does not block the Xperia 1 VI’s side buttons or ports
+- Does not block the shutter button or the side fingerprint sensor

-- Requires a specific Peak Design case or adhesive adapter
+- Requires a specific case or adhesive adapter to function

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H